top of page

 Wear Life Jackets

-Even if someone is a good swimmer they should still wear a lifejacket.
-You never know what can happen and life jackets and protect you in case of an accident.
+Even if someone is a good swimmer, they should still wear a lifejacket.
+You never know what can happen, and life jackets protect you in case of an accident.

 Use an Orange Flag When Pulling Skiers and Tubers